ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 #go to http://localhost:4298 (user: admin password: p)
 ```
 ## Ontimize app_model.yaml
-The app_model.yaml file is created during the "app-create" or "create" phase and is based on the ui/admin.yaml file.
+The app_model.yaml file is created during the "app-create" or "create" phase and is based on the react-admin ui/admin.yaml file.
 Each entity, column, and tab_group is exposed with additional metadata.
 When the "app-build" is invoked, these properties are used to populate the templates (html, scss, and typescript) for each page.
-If the "exclude" flag is set to 'false' - the entity or attribute will be excluded from the page.
+If the "exclude" flag is set to 'false' - the entity, attribute, or relationship will be excluded from the page.
 The "visible" column flag only applies to the Home table columns appearing in the grid.

 ## Entity
 Use the Ontimize editor to exclude a selected entity or change the titles.